 Every summer in Santa Cruz, traffic on busy beach streets slows to a sluggish pace, with cars percolating through neighborhoods like molasses through a kitchen strainer.

-This coming summer, traffic near the Santa Cruz Harbor might grind to a halt altogether.
+And come spring 2023, traffic near the Santa Cruz Harbor might grind to a halt altogether.
 That’s when the city of Santa Cruz is scheduled to break ground on a 30-month project to upgrade the Murray Street Bridge that spans the harbor.

 To Laurie Negro, who owns Betty Burgers at the nearby intersection of Murray and Seabright Avenue, all of this begs a pressing question.